akyriakop/SQL-Project---Udiddit-social-platform/README.md

 # Create the DDL for your new schema
 Having done this initial investigation and assessment, your next goal is to dive deep into the heart of the problem and create a new schema for Udiddit.
 Your new     schema should at least reflect fixes to the shortcomings you pointed to in the previous exercise.
 To help you create the new schema, a few guidelines are provided to   you:

-1. Guideline #1: here is a list of features and specifications that Udiddit needs in order to support its website and administrative interface:
+1.Guideline #1: here is a list of features and specifications that Udiddit needs in order to support its website and administrative interface:

   a.
 Allow new users to register:
    i.
 Each username has to be unique ii.
 Usernames can be composed of at most 25 characters